Submodules of normalisers in groupoid C*-algebras and discrete group coactions: Introduction

 \section{Introduction}

 \'Etale groupoids are widely utilized in the theory of C*-algebras.
 Since Renault initiated the theory of groupoid C*-algebras in \cite{renault1980groupoid}, many researchers have studied groupoid C*-algebras.
-One of the natural task is to characterize properties of groupoid C*-algebras in terms of \'etale groupoids.
-For example, the relation between nuclearity of groupoid C*-algebras and amenability of topological groupoids are studied in \cite{anantharaman2000}.
+One of the natural tasks is to characterize properties of groupoid C*-algebras in terms of \'etale groupoids.
+For example, the relation between nuclearity of groupoid C*-algebras and amenability of topological groupoids is studied in \cite{anantharaman2000}.
 In addition, simplicity of full groupoid C*-algebras is characterized in \cite{Brown2014}.
 Recently, the authors in \cite{BrownExelFuller2021} established the Galois correspondence result between \'etale groupoids and twisted groupoid C*-algebras.
-Namely, the authors in \cite{BrownExelFuller2021} proved that there is a one-to-one correspondence between open subgroupoids of \'etale groupoids $G$ and certain intermediate C*-subalgebras of twisted groupoid C*-algebras which contain $C_0(G^{(0)})$ if \'etale groupoids are effective.
+Namely, the authors in \cite{BrownExelFuller2021} proved that there is a one-to-one correspondence between open subgroupoids of an \'etale groupoid $G$ and certain intermediate C*-subalgebras of twisted groupoid C*-algebras that contain $C_0(G^{(0)})$, provided that the underlying \'etale groupoid $G$ is effective.
 In the present paper, we study certain $C_0(G^{(0)})$-submodules in groupoid C*-algebras.
-More precisely, we prove that there exists a one-to-one correspondence between certain $C_0(G^{(0)})$-submodules in groupoid C*-algebras and open sets in \'etale groupoids under the assumption that \'etale groupoids are effective (Theorem \ref{theorem main theorem about sub module}).
+More precisely, we prove that there exists a one-to-one correspondence between $C_0(G^{(0)})$-submodules of normalizers in groupoid C*-algebras and open sets in \'etale groupoids under the assumption that \'etale groupoids are effective (Theorem \ref{theorem main theorem about sub module}).
 This result allows us to capture $C_0(G^{(0)})$-submodules by open sets in \'etale groupoids.
 We have some applications of this result as follows.